20 Free Summer Programs for High School Students

 6. Texas Tech University’s Anson L. Clark Scholars Program

-The Anson L. Clark Scholar Program at Texas Tech University is a highly competitive program that accepts only 12 high school students every year.
+The Anson L. Clark Scholar Program at Texas Tech University is highly competitive, accepting only 12 high school students each year.
 As a scholar in this program, you will conduct research across a wide range of fields, including engineering, and receive 1-on-1 mentorship and guidance from some of the country’s top scholars.
-As part of the program, you will also attend discussions, seminars and field visits.
-With this program, you can expect to gain practical research experience, build their knowledge base, and engage in social activities.
+As part of the program, you will also attend discussions, seminars, and field visits.
+With this program, you can expect to gain practical research experience, build your knowledge base, and engage in social activities.
 Students will learn from experienced faculty members of the university’s engineering department.
 More information about the research disciplines available for this program will be updated on the program website soon.
 In 2023, the program offered research options in biology, physics, electrical and computer engineering, and chemistry.

 Application Deadline: February 15, 2024